dipali1234567/Zoho_Code/README.md

 # Zoho_Code
-This is the file for Role Hierarchy problem
+This is the file for Role Hierarchy problem.
 Problem :
 Assume you start a company and you are going to recruit people for different roles.
 Before that, you have to design the roles and its hierarchy